edinburgh-napier/set09121/lectures/lecture4.md

     ifs.open(argv[1]); //open the file entered as argument if(!ifs.is_open()){// check if the file is properly open std::cerr << "Error: file " << argv[1] << " not found" << std::endl;
-        return 1;// return 1 to indicate an error occured }
+        return 1;// return 1 to indicate an error occurred }
     std::string line;
     while(std::getline(ifs,line)){ //read line by line the file